Your cookie preferences

 The savings you can make with a discounted mortgage rate depends on the size of mortgage you need, the discount you’re offered, and how long it applies for.

-When comparing deals, look at both the discounted interest rates and the SVRs they are linked to, as this is what you will pay unless you switch deals at the end of your offer period.
+When comparing mortgage deals, look at both the discounted interest rates and the SVRs they are linked to, as this is what you will pay unless you switch deals at the end of your offer period.

 It's also a good idea to compare them with fixed and tracker rate deals with other lenders.
 SVRs are typically higher than other mortgage rates, so a relatively small discount might not necessarily be the best deal on the market.